pfescriva/Business-Science-Applied-AI/Deep Learning.md

 Top business contextes:

-* Add detection: To detect wether a website user will click on the advertising
+* Add detection: To detect wether a website user will click on the advertising -> Show you the add that you're more likely to click on

 ## Supervised Learning